nsrau/azure-docs.it-it/articles/virtual-network/virtual-networks-create-vnetpeering-arm-template-click.md

         ]
         }

-3. La sezione seguente illustra la definizione del collegamento per un peering reti virtuali da VNet2 a VNet1 in base allo scenario precedente.
-Copiare il contenuto seguente e salvarlo in un file denominato VNetPeeringVNet2.json.
+3. The section below shows the definition of a VNet peering link for VNet2 to VNet1, based on the scenario above.
+Copy the content below and save it to a file named VNetPeeringVNet2.json.

         {
         "$schema": "https://schema.management.azure.com/schemas/2015-01-01/deploymentTemplate.json#",